bryanjlim/issaquah-coding-contest-website/README.md

-# issaquah-code-competition-website
+# issaquah-coding-contest-website
-Website for the Issaquah Code Competition
+Website for the Issaquah Coding Contest

 ## Uses:
 - Bootstrap